INFORMATION

 When a player is unable to attend a High Performance Program camp or event, that player is able to apply for an exemption to possibly move onto the next stage of the High-Performance Process.
 While a player is able to apply for this exemption, they are not guaranteed to advance to the next stage of the process, it simply means that they will be considered.
 Players do not find out if they have advanced to the next stage of the camp until the conclusion of the camp along with the other players involved.

 At the end of each camp or event, players are ranked by position to determine their status in the High-Performance Program.
 A player who has applied for Special Consideration will have their hockey ability taken into consideration by the coaches and staff to determine if that player would rank among the top players at their position, had they been in attendance at a particular event.
+Players involved in this process will find out their status in the program with other players when rosters and players are announced following camps and events.

 Click to apply for special consideration (application).